GlasgowCoderCollective/resources/README.md

 This repository is full of helpful links for people who are just learning to code!

-Below you'll find everything you need on how to contribute to this very same list.
+Below you'll find everythig you need on how to contribute to this very same list.

 Either if this is your first time coding, or you're a veteran keyboard ninja who just wants to explore and help out, this is the place for you.